2x Olympic Gold Medalist Delivers Brutal Verdict on Kim Caldwell Amid Tennessee Fallout

-Kim Caldwell is officially in the hotseat.
-The Tennessee Volunteers’ season that was barely holding up descended into rock bottom.
+Kim Caldwell is officially in the hot seat.
+The Tennessee Volunteers’ season, which was barely holding up, descended into rock bottom.
 They finished the season with 7 straight losses.
 But more importantly, that was not all.
-Combine that with multiple off-court controversies and it is turning out to be hell for Caldwell.
+When combined with multiple off-court controversies, the situation is turning into a nightmare for Caldwell.

 Watch What’s Trending Now!

 “Kim Caldwell, you are about to be on my list for rinky-dink coaches,” she said on the “Court Vision” podcast.
 “Signs of a rinky-dink coach.
 What are they?
 They lack responsibility and blame their players when they lose instead of it being a collective group.
-They are not leaders; they don’t communicate.”
+They are not leaders; they don’t communicate,” she explained.

 “I think Kim Caldwell lost the plot.
 And in doing so, might have lost the locker room,” Ros Gold-Onwude said.
 “I think she lost track of the human side of coaching that goes beyond the X’s and O’s.”